 Why This Recipe Works

 - An easy twist on pie.
-Instead of whipping up a homemade apple pie from scratch, this easy apple crumble will give you all of the same delicious flavors but made with less work and time.
+Instead of whipping up a homemade apple pie from scratch, this easy apple crumble will gives you the same delicious fall flavors with less work and time.

 - Quick prep time.
 It only takes 15 minutes to prepare this recipe for apple crumble, then the rest is just baking and cooling time.

 - Bold fall flavors.
-This recipe is the perfect way to showcase those juicy and crispy fresh apples you picked at the orchard.
-Combined with cinnamon and apple spice, this dessert has all of those fall flavors you know and love.
+Combined with cinnamon and apple spice, this dessert is the perfect way to showcase those juicy and crispy fresh apples you picked at the orchard

 This easy apple crumble recipe is all about the apples!
 Choose fresh apples in your favorite variety or use a mix of different apples for a blend of apple flavors!